BLyndon/newtonSolver/README.md

 Instead, second order ODEs can be reduced to first order ODEs to the cost of doubling the number of equations.
 Then, the Runge-Kutta can be applied to these systems of first order ODE.

 ## Test
+(A test on a more complex system and an animation can be found here: [coupled harmonic oscillator](https://blyndon.github.io/newtonSolver/))
 Consider the [harmonic oscillator](https://en.wikipedia.org/wiki/Harmonic_oscillator#Simple_harmonic_oscillator) with unit eigenfrequency and initial values y(0) = 1, y'(0)=-1.
 The error is shown in the figure below.

 ![alt text](data/error.png "plot")